 Prosecutors, who faced a Dec.
 26 deadline to indict Martoma or ask the court for more time, chose to indict.
 The move showed the government is turning up the heat in its efforts to get Martoma to cooperate with its investigation of SAC, according to Anthony Sabino, who teaches law at St. John’s University in New York.

 “This is telling Martoma: You don’t want to deal with us?
 Fine,” Sabino said.
 “You’re going to go up the river by yourself, so think about that over Christmas.”

 As in the criminal complaint, the 12-page indictment alleges Martoma used the illegal tips to advise an unnamed “hedge fund owner” to trade in the shares of Elan and Wyeth.
 A person familiar with the case last month identified Cohen as the fund owner.

 Prosecutors said Martoma and the hedge fund owner spoke on the phone for 20 minutes on July 20, 2008, the day before SAC started dumping its Wyeth and Elan stock.
 Martoma’s testimony about that telephone call and other contacts with Cohen concerning Wyeth and Elan would be key to any attempt to prosecute Cohen.

-The case is assigned to U.S. District Judge Paul Gardephe, a former federal prosecutor and in-house lawyer for Time Warner Inc. (TWX) He was appointed by President George W. Bush and took the bench in 2008.
+The case is assigned to U.S. District Judge Paul Gardephe, a former federal prosecutor and in-house lawyer for Time Warner Inc. (TWX:US) He was appointed by President George W. Bush and took the bench in 2008.